bseltz-cohesity/scripts/powershell/expireOldSnapsAndReduceRetention/README.md

 * -expire: (optional) expire the snapshots (if omitted, the script will only show what 'would' be expired)
 * -numRuns: (optional) page through X runs at a time (default is 1000)
 * -daysBack: (optional) dig back through X days of job run history (default is 180)
+* -skipWeeklies: (optional) don't change snapshots that are on the 1st day of the week
 * -skipMonthlies: (optional) don't change snapshots that are on the 1st day of the month
 * -skipYearlies: (optional) don't change snapshots that are on the 1st day of the year